Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Construction of quasimodes

-By the version of the Bary-Krein lemma given in \cite[Lemma 4.8]{sloshing}, and the fact that $m\geq m_0$, these two subspaces have the same codimension.
+By the version of the Bary--Krein lemma given in \cite[Lemma 4.8]{sloshing}, and the fact that $m\geq M_0$, these two subspaces have the same codimension.
 Since $\{\phi_m\}$ are the eigenfunctions of a one-dimensional problem, they form a complete orthonormal basis of $L^2(\partial_S\mathcal{P})$, and hence

 This means in particular that at most finitely many $\tilde u_j$ can be linear combinations of more than one eigenfunction of \eqref{eq:SDNproblem}, otherwise the codimension would be infinite.
-So there exists $M_1\ge M_0$ such that $j\ge M_1$ implies $\tilde u_j$ is a pure eigenfunction of \eqref{eq:SDNproblem}.
-Thus each $\tilde u_j$ with $j> M_1$ is a separate eigenfunction of \eqref{eq:SDNproblem}, that is, $\tilde u_j=u_{\Lambda(j)}$ for some function $\Lambda: \{M_1+1,M_1+2,\ldots\}\to\mathbb N$.
-This function is injective and increasing, and the complement of its range has $M_1$ elements.
+So there exists $M_3\ge M_2$ such that $j\ge M_3$ implies that $\tilde u_j$ is a pure eigenfunction of \eqref{eq:SDNproblem}, that is, $\tilde u_j=u_{\Lambda(j)}$ for some function $\Lambda: \{M_3+1,M_3+2,\ldots\}\to\mathbb N$.
+As a consequence of \eqref{eq:nonintersect}, this function is strictly increasing, and the complement of its range has $M_3$ elements.
 So the complement of its range has a largest element, and beyond that we must have $\Lambda(j)=j$.
 Therefore, for sufficiently large $m$, $\tilde u_m=u_m$.

 Thus the eigenvalue $\lambda_m$ is within $C\sqrt{\sigma_m}$ of $\sigma_m$ for sufficiently large $m$, and is a bounded distance away from each other $\sigma_m$.
 Therefore in Corollary \ref{cor:quasimodesstraightnearcorners} we have to have $i_m=m$ for large enough $m$.
 Since any finite set of indices is irrelevant, Corollary \ref{cor:curvsloshing} follows. \end{proof}